KetchuppOfficial/Alpha_Blending/README.md

 #include <emmintrin.h>
 #include <time.h>

-#define MEASURE 1           // <--- Set 1 to measure FPS
+#define MEASURE 0           // <--- Set 1 to measure FPS
-#define N_FRAMES 2000       // <--- Set the number of frames to draw
+#define N_FRAMES 10000      // <--- Set the number of frames to draw
-#define OPTIMIZED 1         // <--- Set 1 to turn of SSE optimizations
 ```

 ## Measurement of FPS